Atlanta Hip Hop

-From his time and introduction to rap with Lil Jon, to being signed with G-Unit, Lil Scrappy emerged during the Crunk era of the 2000s with “HeadBussa,” “F.I.L.A,” and “No Problem.”
+From his time and introduction to rap with Lil Jon, to being signed with G-Unit, Lil Scrappy emerged during the Crunk era of the 2000s.
+His notable tracks were the likes of “HeadBussa,” “F.I.L.A,” and “No Problem.”
 Following his time with Lil Jon, Lil Scrappy would continue his rise in hip-hop with the single “Money In The Bank.”

 One of the very first rap groups out of the city of Atlanta, Succes-N-Effect was known for “Freeze” and “Roll It Up.”
 This group was one of the very first to represent another side of Atlanta, the streets of the ATL, outside of the booty shaking and club music.